alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 - This is related to *address and dismiss* but serves a different function.
 - See the example from Star Wars (... then Luke exclaims, "What a piece of junk!").
-- Some of the best dialogue is quite and subtle and reveals things about plot, theme, or character, with the precision of a surgeon.
+- Some of the best dialogue is quiet and subtle and reveals things about the plot, theme, or character, with the precision of a surgeon.

 ## Chapter VII

-### Super position
+### Superposition

 - Example of *Superior position* from Alfred Hitchcock
 - The conclusion is that whenever possible the public must be informed.
 Except when the surprise is a twist, that is, when the unexpected ending is, in itself, the highlight of the story.
-- Is it when the audience knows something that the characters do not know.
+- Is it when the audience knows something that the characters do not know?
 - Most of the time it's used for suspense, but not always.
 - Even frightening experiences in our own lives can be funny in the retelling because we have a superior position over our past selves.
 We know everything turned out okay.

 ### Show them once so they know

 - This is a great tool for storytelling.
 It is almost always invisible to an audience.
-- It is used to give the audience a sense of scale, things to compare.
+- It is used to give the audience a sense of scale, and things to compare.
-- This is a very interesting chapter full of examples which are difficult to summarize.
+- This is a very interesting chapter full of examples that are difficult to summarize.
-- Invisible ink is all about communicating with your audience clearly and getting to feel and thing what it needs to so it will experience your story.
+- Invisible ink is all about communicating with your audience clearly and getting to feel and think what it needs to so it will experience your story.

 ## Chapter VIII